koji-project/koji/docs/source/kojid_conf.rst

    sleeptime=15
       The number of seconds to sleep between checking for new tasks.

+   topurl=http://hub.example.com/kojifiles
+      The URL where the main Koji volume can be accessed.
+The builder uses this url for most file access.

    topdir=/mnt/koji
-      The directory root where work data can be found from the koji hub.

-   topurl=http://hub.example.com/kojifiles
-      The URL for the file access.
+      The location where the main Koji volume is mounted.
+This mount is mainly used during createrepo tasks, and should be read-only.

    use_fast_upload=True
-      Enables faster uploading (bypassing XMLRPC overload).
+      Enables faster uploading (bypassing XMLRPC overhead).
 Changing it makes sense only in weird combination of very old hub and newer builders.

    workdir=/tmp/koji